 Gokul Vegetarian Restaurant

 Gokul Vegetarian Restaurant is what one would call a "hole-in-the-wall" eatery.
-This unpretentious gem is always very packed and serves meat-free options that are incredibly mouth-watering—so much so that you’d forget you’re actually not consuming meat!
+This unpretentious gem is always packed and serves mouth-watering, meat-free options.

-Here you'll find plenty of iconic local dishes made using lots of tofu and soya, from chicken rice and wanton (dumpling) mee to laksa (coconut milk-based spicy noodle soup) and soup kambing (mutton soup).
+Here you'll find plenty of iconic local dishes made using lots of tofu and soya, from chicken rice and wanton (dumpling) mee to laksa (spicy coconut milk-based noodle soup) and soup kambing (mutton soup).

 Mavalli Tiffin Rooms (MTR)

-Serving up authentic south Indian cuisine since 1924, MTR is great for a guilt-free yet satisfying meal.
+Serving up authentic south Indian cuisine since 1924, MTR is great for a guilt-free yet satisfying meal that won't burn a hole in your wallet.
 Though the menu may be not very extensive, trust that whatever you pick will be a hit.

-Tiffin meals to choose from include bisibele bhath (rice dish consisting of lentils and assorted vegetables, served with raitha made from curds and onions, plus ghee) and poori, which comes with spiced potato curry and chutney.
-Prices are extremely wallet-friendly, too.
+Tiffin meals to choose from include bisibele bhath (rice dish consisting of lentils and assorted vegetables), served with raitha (a condiment made from curds, onions and ghee) and poori (unleavened deep-fried bread), which comes with spiced potato curry and chutney.